dsccommunity/ConfigMgrCBDsc/README.md

 - **CMSecurityScopes**: Provides a resource for adding and removing Security Scopes.
 Note: If the Security Scope is currently in use and assigned, DSC will not remove the Security Scope.
+- **CMSecurityRoles**: Provides a resource for adding and removing Security Roles.
+Note: If the Security Role is currently assigned to an administrator, DSC will not remove the Security Role.

 ### xSccmPreReqs